How to start a club.

 Some thoughts to get in the right head-space.

-Groups are not as daunting as they sometimes sound.
+Clubs are not as daunting as they sometimes sound.
 We’re people and we need to connect.
-Groups are just a way to connect.
+Clubs are just a way to connect.
 So, don’t worry about being a) spiritual enough b) good enough c) outgoing enough d) smart enough or e) anything else enough.
-If you’re up for having some people over, connection will happen at some form or another, and thus, so will a group.
+If you’re up for inviting people to something you're interested in that they may be interested in... you're enough.

 Give it enough time.
 Be patient.
 Trust and relationships don’t happen overnight.